jeroendesloovere/visibility-api/README.md

 ## Contributing

-It would be great if you could help us improve the module.
+It would be great if you could help us improve this API.
 GitHub does a great job in managing collaboration by providing different tools, the only thing you need is a [GitHub](http://github.com) login.

 * Use **Pull requests** to add or update code
 * **Issues** for bug reporting or code discussions